theecanmole/NZ-emission-unit-prices/Readme.md

 The [4 December 2024 auction](https://www.etsauctions.govt.nz/public/auction_noticeboard/60) part cleared and 4,032,500 units were sold at exactly 64.00.
 Again there was no obvious response in the spot price on 5 December.

-#### 2024 secondary market spot prices in the Ggplot2 design
+#### This is a chart of the 2024 secondary market spot prices in the Ggplot2 design
 ![](NZU-auctions-2024-720by540-ggplot-theme-bw.svg)

 #### In 2024 were the secondary market spot prices influenced by the auctions?
 Yes. (in the Ggplot2 format)
 ![](NZU-auctions-2024-720by540-ggplot-theme-bw2024-12-06.svg)

-### 2024 secondary market spot prices in base R plot design
+#### 2024 secondary market spot prices in base R plot design
 ![](spotprice2024c-720by540.svg)

 ### Other NZU price charts